Achan81/sei-project-02/README.md

     </div>
 ```

-## Loading and Error Pages
+## Loading and Error Pages:
 * "...Loading"\
-To help notify user that the page has not stalled (since we have a number of images that need to load)
+To help notify the user that the page has not stalled (since we have a number of images that need to load)

 ```js
 function Loading() {